togashidm/Machine-Learning-ExerciseTracking/README.md

 **5. Propose Machine learning models base on the exploratory data**

 I used the *caret* package in this work.
 Caret stands for Classification And REgression Training.
-It is a great toolkit to build  classifycation and regression models.
+It is a great toolkit to build  classification and regression models.
 Caret also provides means for: Data preparation, Data splitting, Training a Model, Model evaluation, and  Variable selection.

 **5.1.
-Data Preparation - Removing redudant variables by a correlation matrix**
+Data Preparation - Removing redundant variables by a correlation matrix**

-The data variables may be correlated to each other, which it may lead to rendundancy in the model (*_assumption_*).
+The data variables may be correlated to each other, which it may lead to redundancy in the model (*_assumption_*).
 By using `findCorrelation` from the *caret* package, we can obtain the correlation matrix of between the data variables.
-The function can plot the the entiry data set to visualise those correlations (See Figure 1).
+The function can plot the the entity data set to visualise those correlations (See Figure 1).
 The plot makes less difficult the choice for threshold of the correlation coefficient in  order to remove the redundant variables.
 I choose that a absolute value for correlation coefficient of 0.90 as the threshold.
 Seven (7) other variables can be dropped.
 ```R
     library(caret)
     library(corrplot)